Probabilistic Measures for Biological Adaptation and Resilience

-This approach is amiable to biological systems that not only change through time, but have inherent hierarchies known as biological organization.
-In this study we employed a very simple model for the relevant state variable, we assumed and well known gradient flow dynamic, we forced and adapted by dynamics by simple changes in the example model.
-The biological system counterpart of this system example will involve a series of interconnected dynamics described by mathematical or data-driven models ({\it e.g.}, modeling cell to leaf, leaf to plant, etc).
+We exemplified our proposal with a very simple model assuming low-dimensional gradient flow dynamics, and forced and adapted the dynamics by simple changes upon the potential.
+We argue however, that our approach is amiable to biological systems that not only change through time, but have inherent hierarchies of biological organization.
+For real-life biological systems assessing resilience will involve a series of interconnected dynamics described by mathematical or data-driven models ({\it e.g.}, modeling cell to leaf, leaf to plant, etc).
 The more complex model might capture the exact relationship between the state variable and the external forcing, or the dynamics of adaptation itself.
-Our proposal for resilience to adaptation will go through on these more complex systems, so long as assumptions regarding the stationarity of distribution of the state vector dynamics hold, and we limit ourselves to small perturbations of this distribution.
+Our proposal for resilience to adaptation will go through on these more complex systems, so long as assumptions regarding the stationarity of distribution of the state vector dynamics hold.